yy-tromb/yyytp/README.md

 # This application is deprecation.
-I don't maintenance this application any more.
+I won't maintenance this application any more.
 # I'm developping [YYdlp-GUI: The GUI wrapper of yt-dlp(https://github.com/yt-dlp/yt-dlp/tree/master)](https://github.com/yy-tromb/YYdlp-GUI)

 # yyytp